vetalsimplybook/n8n-nodes-simplybook/README.md

 These are the basic steps for working with the starter.
 For detailed guidance on creating and publishing nodes, refer to the [documentation](https://docs.n8n.io/integrations/creating-nodes/).

-1. [Generate a new repository](https://github.com/n8n-io/n8n-nodes-starter/generate) from this template repository.
-2. Clone your new repo:
+1. Clone this repo:
    ```
-   git clone https://github.com/<your organization>/<your-repo-name>.git
+   git clone https://..../<your organization>/<your-repo-name>.git
    ```
-3. Run `pnpm i` to install dependencies.
+2. Run `pnpm i` to install dependencies.
-4. Open the project in your editor.
+3. Open the project in your editor.
-5. Browse the examples in `/nodes` and `/credentials`.
+4. Browse the examples in `/nodes` and `/credentials`.
 Modify the examples, or replace them with your own nodes.
-6. Update the `package.json` to match your details.
+5. Update the `package.json` to match your details.
-7. Run `pnpm lint` to check for errors or `pnpm lintfix` to automatically fix errors when possible.
+6. Run `pnpm lint` to check for errors or `pnpm lintfix` to automatically fix errors when possible.
-8. Test your node locally.
+7. Test your node locally.
 Refer to [Run your node locally](https://docs.n8n.io/integrations/creating-nodes/test/run-node-locally/) for guidance.
-9. Replace this README with documentation for your node.
-Use the [README_TEMPLATE](README_TEMPLATE.md) to get started.
-10. Update the LICENSE file to use your details.
-11. [Publish](https://docs.npmjs.com/packages-and-modules/contributing-packages-to-the-registry) your package to npm.

 ## SimplyBook.me Node